fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions: mkdir -m 751 my_dir ==> creates a directory (my_dir) with permissions 751 in the working directory.
 The flag -m means set file mode as in chmod.

 13-change_group: chgrp school hello ==> changes the group owner to (school) for the file (hello).

+100-change_owner_and_group: chmod vincent:staff * ==> changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.